Working for us

 The high quality and unique nature of our work and our networks of change have seen us chosen as a Department of Health & Social Care, NHS England and Public Health England Strategic Partner and more recently becoming central to the membership of the Health and Wellbeing Alliance.

-Currently, we have a full Trustee Board comprised of eight Trustees but the tenure of several of them is coming to an end and we wish to recruit new Trustees.
+Currently, we have a full Trustee Board comprised of eight Trustees but the tenure of several of them, including the Chair, is coming to an end.
 We are particularly interested in receiving applications from people with skills in any of these important areas: financial, communications/public affairs, IT and human resources experience.
 However, we welcome applications from all who care passionately about bringing an end to race discrimination.

 You will be expected to attend Trustee Board meetings six times a year which includes a joint staff/trustee meeting (mainly half-days) as well as participating in sub-committees, agreed as necessary by the Board.
 More details on responsibilities can be found in the job description.

-The post of Trustee is voluntary but all out-of-pocket expenses will be covered.
+The post is voluntary but all out-of-pocket expenses will be covered.